-- All incidents should be reported and recorded on the register of racial incidents. - SLT is responsible for overseeing the reporting procedure and will monitor the incidence of racial harassment on a regular basis. - The information recorded will form the basis of the Headteacher's termly Report to Governor's, where there is information to report, and the return made annually to the LA. - A record will be kept of action taken by the school - All records will be kept securely.
+- All incidents should be reported and recorded on CPOMS. - SLT is responsible for overseeing the reporting procedure and will monitor the incidence of racial harassment on a regular basis. - The information recorded will form the basis of the Headteacher's termly Report to Governor's, where there is information to report, and the return made annually to the LA. - A record will be kept of action taken by the school - All records will be kept securely.